javaojo/javaojo/README.md

 ### Aloha, welcome to my Github repository 👌

 My name is Joseph and I'm from the UK.
-I'm a Computer Scinece graduate from the Univeristy of Surrey with a 2:1 Degree.
+I'm a Computer Science Graduate from the Univeristy of Surrey with a 2:1 Degree.
 I really enjoy learning languages and frameworks like Django, Python, Java and Ruby on Rails.
 I like to work on AI, Machine Learning and Web developement projects.

 ### About Me